wisehodl/go-honeybee/README.md

 **Level 3: Implement `Worker` from scratch.** The contract is minimal:

 1. `Start` runs until the worker is done, then returns.
-It must call `wg.Done()` exactly once before returning.
+The pool handles its own waitgroup to monitor each worker.
 2. `Stop` causes `Start` to return in bounded time.
 Typically this cancels a context.
 3. `Send` writes data and returns an error if it cannot.
 It is called from arbitrary goroutines and must be safe for concurrent use.
 4. For inbound workers, call `pool.OnExit(kind)` exactly once when the worker exits on its own (not in response to `Stop`).
 The pool wraps this in `sync.Once` defensively, but a well-behaved worker calls it once.